Frequently Asked Questions

 -

 Oxford Punch Needle - I have used the #10 Regular in the past, but now I use the #14 Mini.
-We used the #13 "mini with heels" for the class.
+I have people use the #13 "mini with heels" in my workshops.
 You can get other punch needles for cheaper from most craft retailers.

 Oxford Punch Needle handbook - this free resource from Oxford may be helpful.

-WEBS - I don't have a local yarn store, so I will sometimes order yarn from this online retailer.
+WEBS - I don't have a great local yarn store, so I will sometimes order yarn from this online retailer.
 DK or worsted weight yarn works best for the mini punch needle.
-I linked to a page of cotton yarn, which is a reasonably-priced natural fiber that's very beginner-friendly.
+I linked to a page of cotton yarn, which is a reasonably-priced natural fiber that's very beginner-friendly. eBay is a great resource for bulk high-quality yarns, and you can also try art supply thrift/reuse stores, estate sales, and supply swaps at your local craft circle.

 TheWoolFarm linen backing - this is the primitive linen cloth I use.